marnix/synology-decrypt/README.md

 Until now, there is only one unofficial source of information:

- - the answers to my StackOverflow question: [What decryption algorithm is used here?](http://security.stackexchange.com/q/124838/3617).
+ - The answers and comments on my StackOverflow question: [What decryption algorithm is used here?](http://security.stackexchange.com/q/124838/3617).